Whimsy Stick

 My dog is sore the next day

 Fix: Too much intensity, too soon.
 Drop one session level (if you were at session 3, run another session 2).
 Switch to softer grass if you weren’t already.
 Cut catches in half (more catches, shorter chase runs between them).
-So the soreness usually resolves in 48 hours and the dog handles later sessions fine once they’ve conditioned.
+The soreness usually resolves in 48 hours and the dog handles later sessions fine once they’ve conditioned.

 Problem 5